 I am keen to continue developing my existing knowledge in this niche area of law as I always strive to provide the best possible advice to my clients.
-I am an affiliate member of the Society of Trust and Estate Practitioners (STEP) and a full member of Solicitors for the Elderly (SFE).
+I am a full member of ACTAPS, an affiliate member of the Society of Trust and Estate Practitioners (STEP) and a full member of Solicitors for the Elderly (SFE).
 SFE is an organisation of legal professionals specialising in the legal affairs of elderly and vulnerable people.
 I also have Higher Rights of Audience (civil proceedings) which means that I am able to appear and conduct proceedings on behalf of my clients in the higher courts in England and Wales.

 In my spare time I enjoy running and taking part in organised events such as fun runs, half marathons and marathons.

-Alexa’s notable cases:
+Alexa’s notable cases

 Ninian v Findlay & Ors EWHC 297 (Ch) – click here to read the judgment